davidmarquis/grails-lesscss/README.markdown

  * Since ui-performance minifies and bundles CSS files (and not LESS files), it must run after the lesscss plug-in has compiled CSS file during the WAR generation process.
- * In order for the bundles to work correctly in the different environments, you must define a different bundle configuration in 'development' environment: the Less-managed stylesheet must *not* be configured in development, because it would result in continuous 404 errors (the .css file being non existent in dev).
+ * In order for the bundles to work correctly in the different environments, you must define a different bundle configuration in 'development' environment: the LESS-managed stylesheet must *not* be configured in development, because it would result in continuous 404 errors (the .css file being non existent in dev).
- I suggest having two set of configurations for bundles: one for local development and another for the other environment (which will contain references to Less-generated CSS stylesheets).
+ I suggest having two set of configurations for bundles: one for local development and another for the other environment (which will contain references to LESS-generated CSS stylesheets).

 # Thanks